henriqueinonhe/stack-scoped/README.md

 const { provide, consume } = context;

 const a = () => {
-  // Here we provide a value for this
-  // call sub-tree, like a scope that
-  // spans a whole slice of the call
-  // stack.
   provide({ value: 10 }, () => {
+    // Anything that is called
+    // inside this function can retrieve
+    // this value by calling consume().
     b();
   });
 };

 const b = () => {
+  // Notice how there's no mention
+  // of the value provided in this function.
+  // It is completely unaware of it.

   c();
 };

 const c = () => {
+  // Even though this function takes no
+  // parameters it is able to access
-  // Consuming value from the current scope const { value } = consume();
+  // the value provided by function "a". const { value } = consume();
   console.log(value);
 };